 It is more important than ever to participate in an internship or pre-professional experience before you look for a job upon graduation.
-Increasingly, employers want people with experience and an internship, or multiple internships, provides you with that experience.
+Increasingly, employers want people with experience, and an internship provides you with that experience.
 In the job search, having completed an internship clearly gives you an edge over those who haven't.

 You can search for and complete an internship at any point during your undergraduate or graduate education.
 There are even internship opportunities available for recent graduates.
-Starting the internship search process either freshman or sophomore year allows you the flexibility to complete multiple internships in a variety of areas.
-By graduation, you will have a better understanding of where and how you like to work.
+Starting the internship search process either freshman or sophomore year allows you the flexibility to complete multiple internships in a variety of fields.

 - Short-term, supervised, pre-professional work experiences which provide you training and experience in a specific field or career area.

 - Learning experiences where you are expected to be productive and add value to the organization.

 - Be formal or informal.

 - Take place any time during formal education or after completion of your degree.

 By participating in an internship, you may:

 - Gain valuable, hands-on, work experience in a real life career field.

 - Explore a career field of interest without making a commitment.